Why buying original art became so expensive. Sharron Tancred’s mission to build it in, affordably.

-In the meantime, with all this mass production, with all this personal expression, what happened to the middle-class commission of art?
+In the meantime, with all this mass production, with all this personal expression, what happened to the middle-classes thinking about private art commissions?

 GRAPH OF “THE GLOBAL LEADING ARTISTS INCOMES”: REF SAGE BUSINESS RESEARCHER

-Many artists since Picasso, and indeed to this day, feel that accepting commissions is just hard work, or beneath them and avoid it ‘like the plague’ whereas others, like myself, actively embrace them.
-I only do art commissions!
-I believe it’s better business and suits my need, timeframes and need for challenge and variety and purpose.
+Many artists since Picasso, and indeed to this day, feel that accepting private art commissions is just hard work, or beneath them and avoid it ‘like the plague’ whereas others, like myself, actively embrace them.
+In fact, I only do private art commissions and art interior design!
+I believe it’s better business, suits my needs timeframes and want for challenge, variety and purpose.

 So, looking back on modern art history, I have created Tailored Artworks to be affordable and to come with a transparent pricing system.
-Tailored Art will create your home, even fix it using the rules of interior design, and will be designed with you to feel wonderful.
-As always, Tailored Artworks come with my guarantee to match your space and be loved or I will amend it at no extra cost. *Some conditions apply to Built-in Art Assets
+Tailored Artworks will create your home or business decor, even fix it using the rules of interior design, and will be designed with you for relevance to you.